gridsome/gridsome.org/blog/2019-04-14-gridsome-06/index.md

 - `NodeInterface` is renamed to `Node`.
 - `title`, `path`, `date`, `content`, `excerpt`, and `slug` are now custom fields.
-- Custom fields are no longer camel cased by default.
+- Custom fields are no longer camel cased automatically.
+  *- Some plugins depends on the original field names to work properly.*
 - Routes for pages in `src/pages` no longer get automatic names
   *- Automatic route names would most likely conflict with custom pages.*